marcinwitkowski/tm-clients/README.md

 # tm-clients

-Project includes Python clients to services used in TM labs .
+Project includes Python clients to services provided by [Techmo](http://techmo.pl/) exclusively for TM labs.

 ## Requirements:
  - VPN connection with AGH network (http://panel.agh.edu.pl/docs/openvpn/) when using outside the network.